The Practical Guide to Voice in English Grammar (Rules + Real-life Examples)

 Things are slightly more complicated in the passive voice.
 You need to use the verb “to be” as a helping verb, plus the past participle of the action verb.

 You can use Reverso Conjugation to find the past participle of any English verb.
 Just type your verb into the search bar and hit the “Conjugate” button.

 Here are some more examples of passive voice sentences in the past tense:

 I was given a gift by my aunt.

 One common mistake is to assume that a sentence is in the passive voice just because you see the verb “to be.”
 But that’s not always the case.

-For example, watch this video, where Isha Sesay tells Anderson Cooper that he set up her up on the worst ever blind date (an arranged date where the two people haven’t met before).
-Sesay tells Cooper, “You were vouching for him.”
+For example, let’s say someone set you up worst ever blind date (an arranged date where the two people haven’t met before).
+You might tell them, “You were vouching for him.”

 (To vouch is to endorse or recommend something.)